TiagoSalla/invillia/Incubadora/bank_account/README.md

-#### This is a simple bank project with intent of implment the leknowledge in JPA/Hibernate joining multiple tables.
+# This is a simple bank project with intent of implment the leknowledge in JPA/Hibernate joining multiple tables.

+Following, we have the table generator codes:

 CREATE TABLE client (
     id bigserial PRIMARY KEY,